RAF Advanced Air Striking Force: 13 June

 At dawn six battles flew an armed reconnaissance around Vernon and Évreux, again in poor weather, which made it impossible for fighters to escort the Battles, difficult for the crews to see targets and for German fighters to intercept them; there were no losses.
 Later operations by 150 and 142 squadrons flew in such bad weather that two of the seven Battles turned back.
 No fighters were able to escort the Battles but four were shot down by Bf 109s.
 During the afternoon, the French armies east of Paris tried to retreat from the Aisne to the Marne but two armies diverged and German armoured columns rushed through the gap, overtaking some of the retreating French troops past Montmirail towards the Seine.
 At 3:00 p.m. twelve Battles attacked German columns south of the town and lost one Battle.
 So many German tanks and vehicles were seen that a maximum effort was made by 26 Battles without fighter escort, except for some French fighters which were busy protecting French bombers.
-The British bombers were engaged by German fighters and massed anti-aircraft fire; six Battles were shot down, four by fighters.
+The British bombers were attacked by German fighters and by massed anti-aircraft fire; six Battles were shot down, four by fighters.
 Paris was declared an open city and with the end of hostilities likely, preparations to evacuate the AASF continued as the Battle squadrons fought on without fighter escorts.